Home » Symptoms » Dog Symptoms A-Z » Red or brown urine (hemoglobinuria)

 Rapid breathing or heart rate: The body tries to compensate for the lack of oxygen, which can lead to accelerated breathing or heartbeat.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

-The veterinarian will first perform a thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+The veterinarian will first take a thorough medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits. and physically examine the dog.
-Urinalysis is often the first diagnostic step to confirm the presence of hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. in the urine.
+A urinalysis is often the first diagnostic step to confirm the presence of hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. in the urine.
 Blood tests can help identify the cause of hemolysishemolysis is the process of red blood cell breakdown, releasing hemoglobin.
 It can be triggered by various factors, including certain diseases, toxins, or incompatible transfusions. and assess the dog’s general health.

-In some cases, additional diagnostic tests such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In some cases, additional diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. tests such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. or X-rays may be necessary to rule out structural problems or internal injuries.
-If an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is suspected, specific tests can be performed to identify pathogens.
+If infections are suspected, specific tests can be performed to identify pathogens.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 While waiting for the veterinarian or until diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., the pet owner can take some measures to support the dog’s well-being.
-The dog should have access to plenty of clean water to support kidney function and avoid dehydrationDehydration occurs when the body loses more fluid than it takes in.
+The dog should have access to plenty of clean water to support kidney function and prevent dehydrationDehydration occurs when the body loses more fluid than it takes in.
 This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse..

 It is advisable to keep the dog in a calm and stress-free environment to avoid unnecessary stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..
 Physical exertion should be avoided so as not to worsen the condition.

-A balanced and nutritious diet can help support the dog’s health while the underlying cause of the hemoglobinuria is treated.
+A balanced and nutritious diet can help support the dog’s health while the underlying cause of hemoglobinuria is being treated.
 It is important to follow the veterinarian’s advice and administer prescribed medications exactly as directed.

 Outlook on current research